vasily-chertkov/vasily-chertkov-recipe-count-test/README.md

 1. The application is packaged with [Docker](https://www.docker.com/).
 2. Setup scripts are provided.
 3. The submission is provided as a `CLI` application.
 4. The expected output is rendered to `stdout`.
+Make sure to render only the final `json`.
+If you need to print additional info or debug, pipe it to `stderr`.
 5. It should be possible to (implementation is up to you):
     a. provide a custom fixtures file as input
     b. provide custom recipe names to search by (functional reqs.
 5)